xcp-ng/xcp-ng-org/docs/cli_reference.md

 vdi-snapshot uuid=uuid_of_the_vdi [driver-params=params]
 ```

 Produces a read-write version of a VDI that can be used as a reference for backup or template creation purposes or both.
-Use the snapshot to performa a backup rather than installing and running backup software inside the VM.
+Use the snapshot to perform a backup rather than installing and running backup software inside the VM.
 The VM continues running while external backup software streams the contents of the snapshot to the backup media.
 Similarly, a snapshot can be used as a "gold image" on which to base a template.
 A template can be made using any VDIs.

 Use the optional `driver-params` map parameter to pass extra vendor-specific configuration information to the back-end storage driver that the VDI is based on.
 For more information, see the storage vendor driver documentation.